 authn_file (enabled by maintainer script)

-5. List specific module using a2query.
+5. Confirm the status of a specific module using a2query.

 $ a2query -m rewrite